 Subcommittees

-There shall be three subcommittees: Executive, Planning & Community Outreach, and Services.
-With the concurrence of the majority of the CAT members, the Executive Committee shall appoint CAT members to serve on a subcommittee.
+There shall be three subcommittees: Executive, Planning and Community Outreach, and Services.
+UTA’s ADA Compliance Officer will assign members to subcommittees with consideration given to each members preferences.
 Annually, each subcommittee shall elect its own leadership to include at least a chairperson.

 Executive Subcommittee.
-The Executive Subcommittee consists of the chair of the full CAT committee, as well as the chairpersons for each of the subcommittees.
+The Executive Subcommittee consists of the chair of the full CAT committee, as well as the chair of each of the Planning and Community Outreach and Services subcommittees.
 The executive subcommittee will meet as needed to review goals of the CAT, to resolve membership issues, and coordinate resources to support all subcommittees.

-Planning & Community Outreach Subcommittee.
+Planning and Community Outreach Subcommittee.
 The Planning and Community Outreach Subcommittee is responsible for CAT membership, leadership elections, planning the annual ADA celebration, and reviewing the CAT charter.
-This subcommittee may provide advice to UTA on providing information to the general public, advocacy organizations, and others about UTA’s accessible services as well as UTA’s efforts to meet and exceed accessibility goals.
+This subcommittee may give advice to UTA on providing information to the general public, advocacy organizations, and others about UTA’s accessible services as well as UTA’s efforts to meet and exceed accessibility goals.
 This subcommittee will help with selecting members of the CAT, as well as the larger disability community, to participate on UTA’s paratransit eligibility appeals panel and will support efforts to organize training for new panel members.
 This subcommittee will work with all of UTA as needed to complete subcommittee goals.

 Services Subcommittee.
 The Services subcommittee is responsible for providing feedback on all of UTA services and programs, including fixed route bus, rail, and paratransit services, as well as the general direction for UTA on issues related to accessibility.
 To assure accessibility, non-discrimination and program efficiency, the Services subcommittee may review and provide recommendations on a broad range of topics including: services changes (e.g., routes, stops); UTA policies and procedures; project designs; equipment and vehicles (i.e., buses and train cars); alternate funding sources; fares, including new fare cards and fare policy; service expansion; paratransit eligibility and related appeals; and other changes to UTA services and programs.
 The Services subcommittee is responsible for reviewing the Paratransit Riders Guide at least every three years.